Arturo

 How to Pronounce Arturo

 Our model has identified 3 different pronunciations for the name Arturo.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 79.5% confident that Arturo is pronounced as ahr-TOO-roh.
-The next most likely pronunciation is AHR-too-roh, at 10.3% confidence.
+Our model is 79.5% confident that Arturo is pronounced as ahr-TOO-roh, which has 3 syllables.
+The next most likely pronunciation is ahr-TUE-roh, at 10.3% confidence, with 3 syllables.

 ahr-TOO-roh (3 syllables)